datanav/docs/hub/documentation/service-configuration/environment-variables/environment-variables.rst

 A more complex way of conditionally setting property values can be achieved by using *conditional properties*.
-This construct is supported by the System, Pipe and service metadata entities and can be used to set one or more configuration property depending on a certain condition (typically set by an environment variable).
+This construct is supported by the System, Pipe and service metadata entities and can be used to set one or more configuration properties depending on a certain condition (typically set by an environment variable).

 Example: